 A dog sledding adventure is a fantastic way to experience the life of a musher and their canine crew.
 Alaskan huskies are bred to be marathon runners and to compete in endurance races such as the famous annual Iditarod competition.
 At summer training camps in the Yukon, visitors can meet the dogs close up and take a dog sled ride through their training trails.

-Alaskan huskies are smaller than you expect from a dog breed to race, and are a mixed breed combining Siberian Husky, greyhound, vizla and mastiff.
+Alaskan huskies are smaller than you expect from a dog breed to race and are a mixed breed combining Siberian Husky, greyhound, vizla and mastiff.
 Puppies are often bred to coincide with summer visitors to the Yukon.
 As it’s a very remote part of the world, visitors play an important part in the dogs’ human socialization, which is crucial when the dogs are taken to more populated areas for racing.
-While there are plenty of dog mushing training camps than can be found in the Yukon, we highly enjoyed our visit to Tutshi Lake Musher’s Camp.
+While there are plenty of dog mushing training camps that can be found in the Yukon, we highly enjoyed our visit to Tutshi Lake Musher’s Camp.

 Things to do in Canada • Newfoundland and Labrador